aaropaltemaa/BookHaven/README.md

 # BookHaven

-BookHaven is a book management application designed to help users organize their reading lists, discover new books,
+BookHaven is a book management application designed to help users organize their reading lists and discover new books.

 ## Features